DUI First 72 Hours: What to Do Right Now [2026]

 Not to friends.
 Not to family members who "know a guy who had a DUI."
 Not to coworkers.
 Not to the person who was in the car with you.

+But here's what nobody mentions: anyone you talk to can be subpoenaed.
+That includes your mother, your best friend, and the bartender.
 There are two reasons.
-First, anything you say to someone who is not your attorney is not protected by privilege — they can be subpoenaed to testify about what you told them.
+First, anything you say to someone who is not your attorney is not protected by privilege, they can be compelled to testify about what you told them.
 Second, well-meaning people will give you terrible advice based on their case, their state, and their BAC level, none of which may apply to you.

 The First 48-72 Hours